ssardina/tapp-fixture/README.md

 Make a copy of the template [`config](config_template.py), and complete it according to the Club's details.

 Of particular importance are PlayHQ keys to access the Public API:

 - Organization id. (e.g., "`8c4d5431-eaa5-4644-82ac-992abe224b88`")
 - `x-api-key`: provided by PlayHQ support.
 - `x-tenant`: the id of the sport (e.g., `bv` for Basketball Victoria).

 There are also variables to set regarding the season name (as per PlayHQ), and text templates to use to populate descriptions fields in TeamApp.

 Finally, function `tapp_team_name(team_name)` needs to be implemented to map PlayHQ team names, to the names used in TeamApp for the teams and access groups (remember they need to match one-to-one!).

-This configuration file will be desgined at the start of the season and remained fixed.
+This configuration file will be designed at the start of the season and remained fixed.

 ## How to use it